vsquicciarini/madys/docs/source/computation_run.rst

     * a 2D numpy array with 3 columns.
 The i-th row is used as (mean_age,lower_age,upper_age) for the i-th star; mean_age is used as in case 2), and [lower_age, upper_age] are used as in case 3).
   Default: [1,1000].

+* secondary_q: float or list or numpy array, optional.
+Secondary-to-primary mass ratios (i.e., under the assumption that the targets are unresolved binaries).
+Zero values correspond to single stars.
+If list or numpy array, the i-th element refers to the i-th star.
+Default: None (=single star model).
+See `here <https://madys.readthedocs.io/en/latest/binary_systems.html>`_ for additional information.
+* secondary_contrast: dict, optional.
+Secondary-to-primary magnitude difference in the band specified by the key name (i.e., under the assumption that the targets are unresolved binaries). np.inf values correspond to single stars.
+Only one key must be provided.
+The corresponding value must be a float, list or numpy array.
+If list or numpy array, the i-th element refers to the i-th star.
+Default: None (=single star model).
+See `here <https://madys.readthedocs.io/en/latest/binary_systems.html>`_ for additional information.
 * n_steps: list, optional.
 Number of (mass, age) steps of the interpolated grid.
 Default: [1000,500].
 * n_try: int, optional.
 Number of Monte Carlo iteractions for each star used to take photometric uncertainties into account.
 Default: 1000.
 * fill_value: array-like or (array-like, array_like) or “extrapolate”, optional.
 How the interpolation over mass deals with values outside the original range.
 Default: np.nan.
 See scipy.interpolate.interp1d for details.